 For questions and problems about using this software, you could refer to this AOMEI Centralized Backupper Database FAQs.

 SQL Server Management Studio offers you options to restore SQL Server database from bak file to another server, or directly move/copy databases to another server.
 But if you want to manage multiple databases (including system databases) at once, the SQL Server Backup feature of AOMEI Centralized Backupper Database Edition would be a simpler choice.

-Not just SQL Server, the software is also an all-around data protection and disaster recovery solution for your Windows PCs and Servers.
-With the centralized management and complete backup & sync features, you can use it to build your small business backup strategy easily and cost-efficiently
+Not just backup SQL Server database to another server, the software is also an all-around data protection and disaster recovery solution for your Windows PCs and Servers.
+With the centralized management and complete backup & sync features, you can use it to build your small business backup strategy easily and cost-efficiently.